The Best Value Electric Cars Worth Buying In 2026

 How Much Can I Lease The BYD Dolphin For?

 If you earn £40,000 per annum, you can expect to save £150 per month on income tax and National Insurance, bringing the total cost down from £533 to £409 per month!
-You do have to pay Benefit-in-Kind tax, which is rising from 3% to 4% in April 2026.
-This amount is still significantly less compared with petrol or diesel alternatives!
+You do have to pay Benefit-in-Kind tax, currently set at 4%, which remains significantly lower than the rates applied to petrol or diesel alternatives.

 | Savings Breakdown - BYD Dolphin Comfort 60.4kWh | £40,000 Salary | £60,000 Salary |